Bats and White Nose Syndrome (WNS)

 Not all colonial bats species are affected by WNS.
 The non-hibernating evening bats may not be impacted at all.
 Brazilian free-tailed, Rafinesque’s big-eared, and tree bats don’t seem to suffer from WNS, but the fungus that causes the disease has been found on them.

 Current WNS positive counties in South Carolina include Oconee, Pickens and Richland.
 Current WNS suspect counties include Cherokee, Greenville, Lancaster, Laurens, Spartanburg, Union, and York.
-While dark gray counties have had negative tests for WNS and Pd (the fungus that causes WNS), not all potential sites within those counties have been tested.
+While dark gray counties had Pd negative results, not all potential sites within those counties have been tested.
+Also, the lack of a positive Pd result does not definitively indicate the absence of the organism.

 Occurrence of WNS for South Carolina Bat Species